mbok/logsniffer/README.md

 \* The only prerequisite is an installed JRE or JDK at least in version 1.7

+## Documentation

+See the [Wiki](https://github.com/logsniffer/logsniffer/wiki) for documentation, examples, operational details and other information.

+## Bugs and Feedback

+For bugs, questions and discussions please use the [Github Issues](https://github.com/logsniffer/logsniffer/issues).

 ## License

 Copyright 2015 Scaleborn UG (haftungsbeschränkt)